Partron1/portfolio/README.md

 [Read More](https://github.com/Partron1/fiber-caller-analytics)

 ### Tableau_Hands-on_Project

-This Project features a Dashboard built with **Tableau** to analyse Traffic volume
+This Project features a Dashboard built with **Tableau** to analyse Traffic volume.

 ![Traffic Volume](Traffic_Dashboard1.png)

 [Read More](https://github.com/Partron1/Tableau_Hands-on_Project/blob/main/README.md)

 ### Sales Performance Overview

 This Dashboard is for analysis of Vehicle sales performance.
-The project was built solely with **Power Query** and **Excel**
+The project was built solely on **Power Query** and **Excel**

 ![Sales Dashboard](Sales_Dashboard.png)